onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-07-11-2025.md

  ### Team Wins 🎉
 * Flow protocol onsite to set the Q3 OKRs (see Q3 OKRs [here](https://github.com/orgs/onflow/projects/91))
 * Review of [FLIP-330: Schedule Callback](https://github.com/onflow/flips/pull/331).
+* At the ETHGlobal Cannes Hackathon, Flow was the most used L1/L2 chain, two Flow projects won top hackathon prizes, and 54 new products were built.
+* React SDK components library is ready for release
+* FCL and the JS SDK now fully support TypeScript after the next release

 ---

 ### Mainnet Uptime - Last 14 days (06/28/25 to 07/11/25) \[Vishal]